 Plastic rubbish was first reported at Cape Shirreff by Torres and Gajardo (1985), and marine debris monitoring studies have been carried out regularly since 1992 (Torres and Jorquera 1995).
 Debris remains an ongoing problem at the site, with over 1.5 tons of material removed from the area by Chilean scientists to date (D. Torres, A. Aquayo and J. Acevedo, pers. comm., 2010).
-Recent surveys have yielded large numbers of articles, mostly made of plastic, but have also included vegetable waste from ships, metal oil drums, rifle shells and an antenna on beaches.
-For example, the 2000-01 season survey recorded a total of 1,774 articles, almost 98% of which were made of plastic and the remainder made of glass, metal and paper.
-It is significant that 34% of the plastic items found in 2000-01 were packing bands, representing approximately 589 bands.
+Recent surveys have yielded large numbers of articles, mostly made of plastic, but have also included vegetable waste from ships, metal oil drums, rifle shells and an antenna.
+For example, the 2000/01 season survey recorded a total of 1,774 articles, almost 98% of which were made of plastic and the remainder made of glass, metal and paper.
+It is significant that 34% of the plastic items found in 2000/01 were packing bands, representing approximately 589 bands.
 Of these, 40 were uncut and another 48 had been knotted into a loop.
 Several articles found in this survey were oiled, and some plastic articles were partially burnt.
 Antarctic fur seal entanglement in marine debris has been recorded frequently at Cape Shirreff (Torres 1990; Hucke-Gaete et al. 1997c; Goebel et al. 2008, 2009), primarily in fishing equipment such as nylon ropes, net fragments and packing bands.
 Between 1987-1997 a total of 20 Antarctic fur seals were recorded with 'neck collars' from such debris.
-Plastic fibers are also found in Kelp gull and Chinstrap penguin nests (Torres and Jorquera 1992), as well as those of Sheathbills (Torres and Jorquera 1994).
+Plastic fibers are also found in kelp gull and chinstrap penguin nests (Torres and Jorquera 1992), as well as those of sheathbills (Torres and Jorquera 1994).

 The waters surrounding Cape Shirreff represent an important krill fishing area.
 Catch data specifically for Cape Shirreff are unavailable, but fishing statistics are published for CCAMLR Statistical Subarea 48.1, within which the Area lies.
-In 2008-09, 33970 tons of Antarctic krill (Euphausia superba) were caught in Subarea 48.1 compared with an average of 32993 tons per year caught during the period 1999-00 to 2008-09 (CCAMLR 2010).
-On 10 October 2010, the krill fishery in Subarea 48.1 was closed for the remainder of the 2009-10 fishing season (1 December 2009- 30 November 2010) because the catch reached 99.9% of the annual limit for the Subarea (155,000 tonnes).
-Nations recorded as fishing for krill within the Subarea during the recent past included Japan, Korea, Norway, Poland, Ukraine, Uruguay, the United States and Vanuatu.
+In 2008/09 33,970 tonnes (t) of Antarctic krill (Euphausia superba) were caught in Subarea 48.1 compared with an average of 32993 tonnes per year caught during the period 1999-00 to 2008/09 (CCAMLR 2010).
+On 10 October 2010, the krill fishery in Subarea 48.1 was closed for the remainder of the 2009/10 fishing season (1 December 2009 - 30 November 2010) because the catch reached 99.9% of the annual limit for the Subarea (155 000 t).
+In 2012/13, 2013/14 and 2014/15 (data provisional) respectively, 153,830, 146,191 and 153,946 t were caught, and the fishery was closed in each of these years in view of the catch limit (CCAMLR 2015; 2015b).
+Nations recorded as fishing for krill within the Subarea during the recent past included Chile, China, Germany, Japan, Korea, Norway, Poland, Ukraine, Uruguay, the United States and Vanuatu.
 Krill fishing generally occurred between December and August, with the highest catches usually occurring between March and May.
 Catches of other species occurred in very much smaller quantities and included Champsocephalus gunnari, Champsocephalus gunnari, Notothenia rossii, Pseudochaenichthys georgianus and Chaenocephalus aceratus (CCAMLR 2010).